fioprotocol/fips/fip-6.md

   --Modify get_fio_balance to return balance and locked:numberlockedtokens.
 (4 hours)
   Modify History plugin for lock_tokens, to ensure tx gets into block explorer (1 days)

 #### Testing Considerations
 * Create a lock verify the schedule is obeyed :  1 locking period, multiple locking periods.
 * Add a new lock to an account that already has a genesis token grant.
 * Make a votable lock, vote for producers.
 * Make a votable lock, proxy this accounts vote to another, verify voting power.
 * Make an unlockable lock, lock and unlock funds in this account and verify spend.
 * Make multiple locks on one account.
 Verify locks are processed correctly.

+## CLEANUP QUESTIONS
+1. What's the purpose of *Unlockable*, if there is no waiting period?
+If a key is compromised, the attacker just has one extra action to run.
+Or was the assumption that the user would place unlock permission under the conrol of another account/key?
+1. We should not allow locking of accounts of others, even if it's only for the amount you send them.
+I think we should require that target account is either self or does not exist.
+1. I see no reason for 2 clean token actions.
+In fact, I think we should punt this till FIP on state management and not have any for now.